CostaBru/BBSort/README.md

 From observation of result, I can conclude that the main bottleneck of new algorithm is space requirements.
 NLogN memory allocation is very expensive operation, and it the reason of the worst performance of current implementation.

-According to previous statement, we can consider reusable poolable vector data structure to make that aglorithm more practical.
+According to previous statement, we can consider reusable poolable vector data structure to make that algorithm more practical.

+C# ``BB sort`` poolable implementation (No counting map) has ``~20% better`` full sort runtime performance than quicksort hybrid algorithm implementation taken from rosseta codebase.
+Please note that it was slightly modified to work with list.

 # Advantages